 If you are victimized by crime and do not want to pursue action within the university system or the criminal justice system, you may still want to consider making a confidential report.
-With your permission, the Chief of Police or a designee of the SCSU Police Department can file a report on the details of the incident without revealing your identity.
+Campus Security Authorities are individuals who play a role in the security of students and include many faculty members, housing staff and other members of the University community.
+You may report the incident to any Campus Security Authority who in turn can file a report without revealing your identity.
 The purpose of a confidential report is to comply with your desire to keep a matter confidential, while taking steps to ensure the future safety of yourself and others.
 This information allows the university to keep an accurate record of the number of incidents involving our community and determine if there is a pattern of crime with regard to a particular location, method or assailant so the campus community can be alerted to potential danger.
 Reports filed in this manner are counted and disclosed in the annual statistics for the institution.
 Pastoral and professional counselors also may encourage clients to make voluntary, confidential crime reports.